 Admission prices are subject to change.

 - English Heritage, Manx and Cadw members get half price entry in your first year and free entry for renewal and life members.
 You must book online in advance.

 - Carers who accompany visitors with disabilities receive free entry.
-The ticket for the person they are caring for must be purchased online, then please contact email@example.com with your order number and your carer ticket can be sent to you.
+Both the tickets for the cared-for person and carer must be booked online, and are limited to two carers per transaction

 - Current members of the British Armed Forces receive free entry to Edinburgh Castle (as well as Stirling Castle and Fort George).
-Please make an online booking for the paying members of your party.
-To book a free ticket, please email us at firstname.lastname@example.org, quoting your order number.
+Please make an online booking using HM Forces from the list of ticket types.
 You will need to bring a valid MOD 90 card when you arrive at site.
 Please note free entry only applies to the serving member.

 - All external spaces with visitor access